FrancescaPeru/project-site/report.md

 ### Step 3

 Still not obtaining any results, we decided to base our research on the address “Piazza Santo Stefano” in order to find the buildings located there.
 We asked the LLMs to write a query to retrieve this information with the **prompting technique chain-of-thought**.
-* Question: _You are given the following ontology terms from ArCo:
+* _Question: You are given the following ontology terms from ArCo:_
-- clv:Address (class of addressable objects)
+  _clv:Address (class of addressable objects)_
-- rdfs:label (data property linking an entity to its label)
+  _rdfs:label (data property linking an entity to its label)_
-Task: Write a SPARQL query to find the Address of Piazza Santo Stefano in Bologna using Turtle syntax.
+_Task: Write a SPARQL query to find the Address of Piazza Santo Stefano in Bologna using Turtle syntax.
-Let’s think step by step.__
+Let’s think step by step._

 ![ChatGPT](/images/LLMPROMPTING/CHAIN_CHATGPT.png)

 Analysing the LLMs results we noticed that:
 * Mistral did not use ArCo’s properties and did not filter the label;
 * Gemini did not filter the label;
 * ChatGpt correctly used ArCo’s properties that we provided and used the double FILTER to find the square in Bologna.

-Using the ChatGpt’s query, we obtained this IRI as a result [IRI address Piazza Santo Stefano](https://w3id.org/arco/resource/Address/4e1342b28cd0daeca522227839eef00c)
+Using the ChatGpt’s query, we obtained this IRI as a result: [IRI address Piazza Santo Stefano](https://w3id.org/arco/resource/Address/4e1342b28cd0daeca522227839eef00c)

 After reviewing the results and knowing that the _Basilica di Santo Stefano_ is a complex of churches, we noticed that there is no entity representing the Santo Stefano complex as a whole, but the various churches that form the Basilica are listed separately.

 #### SUGGESTION

-To enrich ArCo, it would be useful to add a single entity that represents the entire complex with its own IRI and to link it to the corresponding entity on DBpedia [IRI DBpedia Basilica di Santo Stefano](https://dbpedia.org/resource/Santo_Stefano,_Bologna) by using the property owl:sameAs.
+To enrich ArCo, it would be useful to add a single entity that represents the entire complex with its own IRI and to link it to the corresponding entity on DBpedia ([IRI DBpedia Basilica di Santo Stefano](https://dbpedia.org/resource/Santo_Stefano,_Bologna)) by using the property **owl:sameAs**.

 ### Step 4

-Among the churches in Piazza Santo Stefano that form part of the Basilica, we choose _Chiesa del Crocifisso_, and by analyzing its RDF page, we noticed that among the missing information there is the saint to whom it is dedicated.
+Among the churches in _Piazza Santo Stefano_ that form part of the Basilica, we choose _Chiesa del Crocifisso_, and by analyzing its RDF page, we noticed that among the missing information there is the saint to whom it is dedicated.

-We asked the LLMs to find the saint to whom the Chiesa del Crocifisso is dedicated with the **zeroshot prompting technique**.
+We asked the LLMs to find the saint to whom the _Chiesa del Crocifisso_ is dedicated with the **zero-shot prompting technique**.
 According to our investigations, we discovered that it is dedicated to San Giovanni Battista.
-* Question: _To whom is dedicated Chiesa del Crocifisso in Piazza Santo Stefano in Bologna?_
+* _Question: To whom is dedicated Chiesa del Crocifisso in Piazza Santo Stefano in Bologna?_

 INSERT FOTO

-Result: Gemini answered correctly with “San Giovanni Battista” while both Mistral and ChatGpt provided wrong answers.
+Analysing the results we noticed that Gemini answered correctly with “San Giovanni Battista” while both Mistral and ChatGpt provided wrong answers.

 ### Step 5

-We wrote a query in order to find the IRI of San Giovanni Battista on ArCo.
+We wrote a query in order to find the IRI of _San Giovanni Battista_ on ArCo.
 We also employed the keyword **ORDER BY ASC** to have more organized results.

 ```js
 PREFIX cpv: <https://w3id.org/italia/onto/CPV/>